In this post I’m going to reflect on my experiences of libraries before I became an adult.

 Primary school library

-It was one large, split-level room with green carpet.
+It was one large, split-level room with bright green carpet.
 The entrance was on the right, and there was a section of the upper level near the entrance associated more with the infants years.
 There was a large open space with steps to sit on, where teachers would sit the group down to talk to, give instructions and do story time.
 The picture book collection was also nearby.

 In the middle was the circulation desk, and a big section laid out like a classroom with groups of desks and a whiteboard at the front.
 Close at hand was the reference collection (though I wouldn’t have known to call it that at the time) with encyclopedias.
 We’d have class in the library, probably once a week, where we would go and do research projects using the encyclopedias, atlases and books.

 The fiction collection was on the upper level too, where the all-important Goosebumps books could be found.
-On the lower level was all the non-fiction books.
+On the lower level were all the non-fiction books.
 No computers, of course.
 Not sure if that was par for the course in the 90’s school library scene or not.
 We did have a separate computer lab (featuring 80’s computers… in the 90’s) on the other side of the school.

 Also, the library books had a little orange folder taped to the inside cover, with a card inside with the due date written on it.
 I have no idea how that circulation system worked.
 As a librarian I’m glad digitization became ubiquitous before my time, otherwise those little orange envelopes would be the bane of my life.
 Seriously how did those cards work?